 The mountains are white and our grass is blue this weekend.
 Welcome back to Steamboat, WinterWonderGrass!
 Steamboat “blues break” is officially a bluegrass break as of today.

-Once again, we’re rolling out our finest winter carpet: freshies – 3 inches of delicious, light dry snow overnight.
-Plus there’s a winter storm warning dialed to run right through the Greensky Bluegrass set on Saturday night, with a powder morning predicted for Sunday.
+Once again, we’re rolling out our finest winter carpet: 3 inches of delicious, light, dry snow overnight.
+Plus there’s a winter storm warning dialed to run right through the Greensky Bluegrass set Saturday night, with a powder morning predicted for Sunday.

-The air is crisp, keeping the snow positively perfect.
-Good news, with more on the way!
+The air is crisp, keeping the snow positively perfect with more on the way!

-Wondergrass tickets are sold out, except fora few one-day passes for Sunday (Leftover Salmon!).
-But if you missed out, don’t fret yet.
-Most importantly, you’re going to be skiing freshies all weekend.
-Also, there are super-fun, free bluegrass sets happening around town and on the mountain.
-Ride on down to the Steamboat Grand for lunch on Saturday and Sunday, where the Public Pick is sure to lure many of the finest fiddlers for a jam.
+WonderGrass tickets are sold out, except for a few one-day passes for Sunday (Leftover Salmon).
+But if you missed out, don’t fret.
+There are super-fun, free bluegrass sets happening around town and on the mountain.
+Ride on down to the Steamboat Grand for lunch Saturday and Sunday, where the Public Pick is sure to lure many of the finest fiddlers for a jam.